School of Science and Engineering: Extracurricular activities

 SEM won the AAAAA individual UIL Computer Science event at the UIL State competition in Austin, Texas in 2001, and also won the AAAAA team UIL Computer Science competition in both 2000 and 2001.
 SEM also won the 2012 and 2013 Academic UIL Region 2 5A competition.
 At the 2015 UIL State competition in Austin, SEM put up the highest team score in UIL Calculator Applications in all of Texas.
+In recent years, SEM has consistently placed 1st in AAAA (4A) in UIL and TMSCA Number Sense and General Math, as well as often placing either 1st or 2nd in UIL/TMSCA Calculator Applications and UIL Computer Science.